reizio/reiz.io/paper/source/content.md

 partially known syntactical constructs inside source code.
-It allows collection and sampling of source code, as well as serialization and comes bundled with a DSL called ReizQL which offers the ability to express fragmentary knowledge about the construct.
+It allows collection and sampling of source code, as well as serialization and comes bundled with a DSL called ReizQL which offers the ability to express fragmentary knowledge about the targeted constructs.

 # Statement of need

 The fact that developers search source code every day is undeniable.
 This need to search has various reasons by different groups of people.
-When introducing new features to a language, developers often need to see what kind of an impact that feature will have before actually bothering to implement it (or even discuss it in the first place).
+When introducing new features to a language, developers often need to see what kind of an impact that those will have before actually bothering to implement it (or even discuss it in the first place).
 Prior to making any changes on a publicly facing API, maintainers of those libraries do the pre-requisite work of collecting samples and estimating the ramifications that operation might cause.
-When the documentation of a framework doesn't sustain the curiosity, searching for a structure (e.g a function, a constant) to see how it can be utilized in real-world software is a common need among developers.
+When the documentation of a framework doesn't sustain the curiosity, searching for a structure (e.g a function, a constant) to see how it can be utilized in real-world software is a common need among developers \[@developersearch2017\].

-While searching for a particular source code structure, it is almost impossible to describe syntactical patterns on a search engine where the code is behaved no different than a stream of characters/tokens.
+While searching for a particular structure inside source code, it is almost impossible to describe structural patterns on a search engine where the code has behaved no different than a stream of characters/tokens.
 Even on the providers where they support regular expressions, identifying nested syntactical structures or leaving room for some ambiguity is quite problematic.

 # State of the field

-Popular source code search engines (like
+Popular source code search engines (e.g Github Code Search
-[GitHub code search](https://github.com/search)) uses full-text search where the code is behaved not much different than a regular textual document.
+\[@githubcodesearch\]) uses full-text search where the code is behaved not much different than a regular textual document.
 Even though this approach works for some basic queries, structurally it can't go further than matching token sequences.
 This often causes seeing irrelevant search results on complex queries, or even not being able to express the search itself in a purely textual form.
 In the past, there has been some work done regarding making queries more expressive through regular expressions (one example might codesearch.debian.net \[@debiancodesearch\]), and even annotating the result set with some semantical and structural knowledge (via finding and resolving API names \[@BAJRACHARYA2014241\]).

 # Method

 ![Stages from the Reiz's pipeline.](internals.png)

-The internals consists of a pipeline that enables the ability to plug in and out different components, such as frontends for different languages.
+The internals consists of a pipeline that enables the ability to plug in and out different components, such as for frontends of different languages.
 The primary piece that every other component directly or indirectly interacts with is the Index DB (a.k.a source warehouse) where the serialized AASTs (Annotated Abstract Syntax Trees) are being held.
+It is based on an EdgeDB \[@edgedb\] instance which interprets the compiled queries and returns the raw result set.
-It consists of a relational database, which by default is EdgeDB (can be customized).
-The schema used in the Index DB is in the format of ESDL (EdgeDB Schema Definition Language) and automatically generated from the host language's ASDL \[@asdl97\] declaration.
-It is a common format used by many different projects, most notably CPython itself.
+The schema used in the Index DB is in the format of ESDL (EdgeDB Schema Definition Language) and automatically generated from the host language's ASDL
+\[@asdl97\] declaration.
+It is a common format used by many different projects, most notably by CPython itself.

 ## Sampling Source Code